 Above is a picture of the power supply and wire harness along with the video adapter board I ended up building.

 The video output is at TTL level.
 The horizontal and vertical sync signals are active low and the video is inverted (low=white and high=black).
 The vertical frequency is a reasonable 60.15Hz but the horizontal frequency is a little unusual at 22.25kHz.
 I would place it somewhere between CGA and VGA.
 The horizontal signal is also unusually long and extends well into the visible area of the video lines.
 Not knowing exactly how to process this video I built a small adapter board containing an XOR gate for buffering as well as the possibility to invert all signals.
 The board also includes serial resistors for protection (don't want to accidentally fry any of the video output pins on the logic board!).
 For the final output I decided to use a standard 15 pin VGA connector with the R, G and B signals bridged to provide a B/W image.
-I figured it was the closest match and will make it easy to test multi-sync monitors as well as the Swiss army knife of video, the Open Source Scan Converter
+I figured it was the closest match and will make it easy to test on multi-sync monitors as well as one of the Swiss army knives of video, the Open Source Scan Converter

 Here is a schematic over the completed video adapter based on the 74HCT86 XOR gate.
 I added some extra filtering on the supply as well as jumpers for selecting whether any of the signals should be inverted or not.
 The series resistors on the input is for protecting the outputs of the logic board and to reduce ringing on the signals.
 Same goes for the output side but here the series resistor of the video output is also needed to reduce the level a little bit closer to the VGA standard.
 Bridging the 75 Ohm R, G and B inputs of the VGA connector will present a 25 Ohm load and this in series with a 100 Ohm resistor will convert the 0-5V from the buffer down to 0-1V more suitable for a VGA input.
 In reality it should be 0-0.7V but it's close enough for B/W video (I don't expect the gate to reach full rail voltage either).
 The resistors on the TTL sync outputs will not affect the levels much but will provide some additional protection.